AbdelrahmanAli/postgresql-data-modeling/README.md

   * [Top 5 active hours of the day](#top-5-active-hours-of-the-day)

 ## Introduction
-This project is one of Udacitys Data Engineering Nano Degree projects.
-It is requested in the 1st course: ***Data Modeling***.
+This project is one of Udacity's Data Engineering Nano Degree projects\, it is requested in the 1st course: ***Data Modeling***.

 You are required to build a simple ETL pipeline that transfers data from files in two local directories into a set of facts/dimensions tables representing a star in Postgres using Python and SQL.